Sector Mean Reversion on Japanese Stocks (JPX): 6.70% CAGR, +2.77% vs Nikkei 225

 Deflationary environment.
 Japan's decades of low growth, low inflation, and near-zero interest rates create a distinct macro backdrop.
 Mean reversion in Japanese sectors operates more slowly than in economies with stronger nominal growth.
 When a sector is beaten down in a deflationary context, the recovery trigger is less clear.
 That's part of why the strategy averages 41% of quarters in Utilities without capturing as much upside.

-Low Sharpe Ratio methodology note.
-The Sharpe of 0.337 uses Japan's ~0.1% risk-free rate.
+Sharpe methodology note.
+The Sharpe of 0.322 uses Japan's ~0.1% risk-free rate.
 The same strategy with the US 2% risk-free rate would produce a Sharpe closer to 0.28.
-The Sharpe numbers across this study aren't directly comparable because each market uses its local risk-free rate.
+The Sharpe numbers across this study are not directly comparable because each market uses its local risk-free rate.
 Japan's near-zero floor makes its Sharpe look better relative to the raw return than a global comparison would suggest.

 Takeaway

+The Sharpe of 0.322 is supported by Japan's near-zero risk-free rate.
 The strategy's Utilities-heavy selection is the story.
 Post-Fukushima Japan had a persistently beaten-down utility sector, and the mean reversion signal kept identifying it.
 Sometimes the recovery came (2013, 2016).
 Often the sector just stayed cheap and depressed.
-That's the limit of a purely mechanical signal in a structurally impaired sector.

 Part of a Series